Arturo Fontaine Talavera: Centro de Estudios Públicos

 On May 10, 2013, after 31 years working in the institution, Fontaine was forced to resign by the Executive Committee of the Board of Trustees of CEP.
 Fontaine declared: "This was something unexpected for me".
 It was explained to him "that CEP needed to start a new phase with a new director".
 "When I returned to Chile after my studies abroad I wanted to contribute, as an intellectual, to the transition of my country from dictatorship to democracy.
 At CEP I found a place from where this was possible for me.
 I believe that CEP under my direction has been a meeting place, an institute were conversations have taken place, an institute devoted to analysis and discussions.
 CEP has been an independent academic institute, where people not only talk about freedom, but they experience freedom.
 CEP has not been in service of the right nor the center nor the left.
 Political Parties and their institutes perform that function.
 CEP has not been in service of the entrepreneurs either.
 Entrepreneurial associations perform that function.
 CEP has been in the service of Chile through its studies and seminars.
 The most visible example are CEP's polls but there are others".

 The media has interpreted Fontaine downfall as a sign of the present polarization in Chilean society.
-El Mostrador, La Segunda, La Tercera, The Clinic (newspaper) and CNN have suggested that Fontaine critical analysis of President's Piñera's Administration, his positive evaluation of Michelle Bachelet strategy to win the Presidential election in 2013 and, specially, his affinity with the students' protests triggered CEP's Board of Trustees decision.
+El Mostrador, La Segunda, La Tercera, The Clinic and CNN have suggested that Fontaine critical analysis of President Piñera's administration, his positive evaluation of Michelle Bachelet strategy to win the presidential election in 2013 and, specially, his affinity with the students' protests triggered CEP's Board of Trustees decision.